Daniil-AUT/FosterMoore-Quality-Evaluator/README.md

    git clone https://github.com/Daniil-AUT/FosterMoore-Quality-Evaluator.git
    ```

-2. Open the terminal and Navigate to the Project's Root Folder:
+2. Open in the IDE editor of your choice (preferrably Visual Studio Code), open the the terminal and Navigate to the Project's Root Folder:
    ```
    cd FosterMoore-Quality-Evaluator
    ```